liferay-search/liferay-docs/en/developer/reference/articles/02-export-import-and-staging/decision-to-implement-staging.markdown

 [TOC levels=1-4]

 Staging is an advanced publication tool that lets you create or modify your site before releasing it to the public.
-Most of @product@'s included applications (e.g., Web Content, Bookmarks, etc.) support Staging.
+Most of @sharepoint@'s included applications (e.g., Web Content, Bookmarks, etc.) support Staging.
 Implementing Staging in your own application can be beneficial, but how do you know if it's the right move?